webiscool/flexbox/README.md

 #FLEXBOX

->This small repo is to explain the importance of using now flexbox css3 features.
+>This small repo explains the importance of using new flexbox css3 features.

 ###Tired of float, clear, static dimensions?